ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 - pre-Capability Day session (`pre-capabilityday` QoS) to allow users to test scaling and job setup ahead of full Capability Day
 - Capability Day session (`capabilityday` QoS)

+!!! tip
+    Any jobs left in the queues when Capability Days finish will be deleted.

 ### pre-Capability Day session

 The pre-Capability Day session is typically available directly before the full Capability Day session and allows